Minor Contact

 Minor Code - U112

-The fifteen credit hour online program of study for the undergraduate minor will focus on an overview of the human service profession, multiculturalism and diversity, communication skills, career preparation and introductory helping skills.
-Graduates will be prepared to work in social services, mental health and substance abuse agencies as entry level counselor aides, or in other related paraprofessional positions under the guidance of counselors, psychologists, nurses and social workers.
+The fifteen credit hour online program of study for the undergraduate minor focused on an overview of the human service profession, multiculturalism and diversity, communication skills, career preparation and introductory helping skills.
+Graduates will be prepared to work in social services, mental health and substance use disorder agencies as entry level counselor aides, or in other related paraprofessional positions under the guidance of counselors, psychologists, nurses and social workers.

 COUN 301Interpersonal Communication Skills3